DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Results

 Although we initially hypothesized that training on a similar domain ($\expsetup{HCTP}{VinDr}{tr}$) would result in greater performance gains, the model trained on the VinDr dataset and evaluated on HCTP ($\expsetup{VinDr}{HCTP}{tr}$) demonstrated only modest improvement, though still a meaningful increase.
 This may be due to the limited number of training samples in VinDr and the absence of pathological confirmation.
-Moreover, incorporating test-time BN statistics did not lead to notable improvements or degradations in performance on the CSAW dataset, as observed in $\expsetup{VinDr}{CSAW}{tr*}$ and $\expsetup{VinDr}{CSAW}{tr**}$.
+Moreover, incorporating test-time BN statistics did lead to slight improvements in performance on the CSAW dataset, as observed in $\expsetup{VinDr}{CSAW}{tt*}$ and $\expsetup{VinDr}{CSAW}{tt**}$.

 To assess whether fine-tuning the model on a larger, combined dataset improves generalizability across domains, we trained the model on the concatenation of the HCTP and VinDr datasets (denoted as $\model{HCTP+VinDr}{}$).
-This strategy resulted in a marginal 1\% decrease in PR-AUC on the HCTP and VinDr test sets ($\expsetup{HCTP+VinDr}{HCTP}{tr}$ and $\expsetup{HCTP+VinDr}{VinDr}{tr}$).
+This strategy resulted in decrease in PR-AUC on the HCTP and VinDr test sets ($\expsetup{HCTP+VinDr}{HCTP}{tr}$ and $\expsetup{HCTP+VinDr}{VinDr}{tr}$) compared to solely training on the respective dataset.
 However, it offered more balanced and consistent performance across the two datasets compared to fine-tuning on each dataset separately.

-For instance, when the model was fine-tuned only on the VinDr dataset, performance on the HCTP set dropped to 0.71 PR-AUC ($\expsetup{VinDr}{HCTP}{tr}$).
-In contrast, the joint training setup achieved 0.84 PR-AUC on HCTP ($\expsetup{HCTP+VinDr}{HCTP}{tr}$) while maintaining strong performance on VinDr — highlighting its better cross-domain stability.
+For instance, when the model was fine-tuned only on the VinDr dataset, performance on the HCTP set dropped to 0.66 PR-AUC ($\expsetup{VinDr}{HCTP}{tr}$).
+In contrast, the joint training setup achieved 0.82 PR-AUC on HCTP ($\expsetup{HCTP+VinDr}{HCTP}{tr}$) while maintaining strong performance on VinDr — highlighting its better cross-domain stability.

-However, compared to other fine-tuning setups, the model’s performance on the CSAW dataset declined more substantially ($\expsetup{HCTP+VinDr}{CSAW}{tr}$), with PR-AUC dropping to 0.64.
+However, compared to $\model{NYU}{tr}$, the model’s performance on the CSAW dataset ($\expsetup{HCTP+VinDr}{CSAW}{tr}$) declined more substantially, with PR-AUC dropping to 0.63.
 This decline may be attributed to catastrophic forgetting.
-Nevertheless, incorporating test-time statistics mitigated part of this loss, increasing the PR-AUC to 0.77.
+Nevertheless, incorporating test-time statistics mitigated part of this loss, increasing the PR-AUC to 0.79 and 0.78.

+In addition to these observations, the reliability diagrams of $\model{HCTP}{tr}$ and $\model{VinDr}{tr}$ (\autoref{fig:calibration_hctp} and \autoref{fig:calibration_vindr}) indicate mild deviations from perfect calibration.
+Both models exhibit slightly underconfident predictions.
+Nevertheless, their calibration remains reasonable and could be marginally improved through post-hoc techniques.

 Overall, these results suggest that while fine-tuning on the same domain significantly boosts performance within that domain, it can lead to the loss of relevant information for distant domains.
 Furthermore, fine-tuning provides better population estimates, allowing the model to perform better with training-time statistics than with test-time statistics within the same domain.